 How do you monitor AI agents in production?

-Section titled “Quick answer”Monitor AI agents as workflow systems, not just model calls.
+Section titled “What matters first”Monitor AI agents as workflow systems, not just model calls.

 That means watching: